Topology of random geometric complexes: a survey: Stationary point processes

 Recent work by Yogeshwaran and Adler \cite{YA12} extends some of the results presented in this survey to a more general class of spatial point processes allowing certain attractive and repulsive point processes, as well as stationary determinantal processes.
 In this section we wish to briefly review their results.

 A general point process in $\R^d$ can be thought of as a random measure $\Phi(\cdot) = \sum_i \delta_{X_i}(\cdot)$ where $\delta_x$ is the Dirac delta measure concentrated at $x$.
-In that case, for every subset $A\subset\R^d$, $\Phi(A)$ is a random variables counting the number of points lying inside $A$.
-The distribution of a random point process $\Phi$ can be characterized by its factorial moment measure functions $\alpha^{(k)}$ defined as follows -
+In that case, for every subset $A\subset\R^d$, $\Phi(A)$ is a random variable counting the number of points lying inside $A$.
+The distribution of a random point process $\Phi$ can be characterized by its factorial moment measure functions $\alpha^{(m)}$ defined as follows -

-where $B_1,\ldots, B_k$ are disjoint Borel subsets of $\R^d$.
-A \emph{stationary} point process is such that the functions $\alpha^{(k)}$ are translations invariant.
+where $B_1,\ldots, B_m$ are disjoint Borel subsets of $\R^d$.
+A \emph{stationary} point process is such that the functions $\alpha^{(m)}$ are translation invariant.
 For example, for the homogeneous Poisson process with constant rate $\mu$, we have that

 which depends only on the volumes of the sets and therefore invariant to translations.
-Note that if $\Phi$ is a stationary point process, and $\C(\Phi,r)$ is the corresponding \cech complex, then depending on $r$ either $\mean{\beta_k(\C(\Phi,r))} = 0$ or $\mean{\beta_k(\C(\Phi,r))} = \infty$ (since the process is supported in an infinite domain).
-Therefore, it does not make sense to try to analyze $\beta_k(\C(\Phi,r))$.
+Note that if $\Phi$ is a stationary point process, and $\C_r(\Phi)$ is the corresponding \cech complex, then depending on $r$ either $\mean{\beta_k(\C_r(\Phi))} = 0$ or $\mean{\beta_k(\C_r(\Phi))} = \infty$ (since the process is supported in an infinite domain).
+Therefore, it does not make sense to try to analyze $\beta_k(\C_r(\Phi))$.
 Instead, we can define

 and try to study